Insider Recommendations: DailyArt Magazine Staff’s Favorite Museums and Galleries

-DailyArt Magazine turns 5 in July!
+DailyArt Magazine turned 5 in July 2021!
 This online younger sister of the DailyArt app has grown up since then into a popular magazine thanks to our wonderful contributors from all around the world.
 DailyArt Magazine staff is a bunch of true art lovers so we have asked them about their favorite museums.
 Because who would know better which museums and galleries to visit than art history authors and editors?

 J. Paul Getty Museum in Los Angeles

 My favorite museum is the J. Paul Getty Museum in Los Angeles, California.
 The museum is an architectural delight set on a mountain top.
 The travertine structure has an otherworldly vibe that feels like an escape, not only from Los Angeles but from this era into a timeless sanctuary of breathtaking masterpieces.